List of Google April Fools' Day jokes: Bad Joke Detector

 Google announced that its file management app Files Go would use a "custom-built deep neural network" to free up storage by deleting bad jokes from the user's device.

 Googz

 Google Australia made a redesign of Google for Australian citizens called "Googz".
 Google asked Aussie designer Jazza to make a convincing video about the new adaption of the word Googz.
 They conducted "surveys" which showed some false results on how "80%" of Australians commonly refer to Google as Googz.

 Recrawl Now

 Google Search Console made a site recrawl feature that instead rickrolls the user.

 2019

 Sssnakes on a map

 Google Maps had a feature to play Snake in several cities.
 During the week of April Fools' Day, this was accessible in the app.
 Many cities were available, such as Cairo, London, San Francisco, São Paulo, Sydney, and Tokyo, and even the world.
 There was also a standalone site at snake.googlemaps.com.

 Google Tulip

-Google Nederland released a video on YouTube about a new app allowing communication with a tulip.
+Google Nederland released a video on YouTube about a new app allowing communication with tulips, by translating the root signals of tulips into spoken words.